chrisweij/CyClust/README.md

 # CyClust

-Cyclone clustering detection, based on  ...
+Cyclone clustering detection, detection algorithm used in Weijenborg and Spengler (2024).
 Additional analysis notebooks can be found at ...

 # Basic idea of algorithm

+The basis idea of the clustering algorithm is that it checks if multiple cyclone tracks follow a similar path, based on the 'cyclone families' described in Bjerknes and Solberg (1922).
+For details see Weijenborg and Spengler (2024).
+The algorith further divides cyclone clusters into two different types, a 'Bjerknes type' close to the cyclone families of Bjerkens and Solberg (1922) and a stagnant type.
+The former type detects cyclones that follow each other over a certain minimum distance, whereas the stagnant type includes cyclones which do not move much in space, but still have a proximity over time.

+All options/parameters can be set in Options.yaml, afterwards the script Find_clusters3d.py can be run.

 # Desired input